BBaysinger/bb-portfolio/docs/private-content-workflow.md

 - `slug`, `company`, `location`, `title`, `description`, `technicalScope`, and `date` are required.
 - `logo.file` is optional, but if present it must exist in `cv-experience-logos/`.
 - CV experience logos are intentionally separate from project/client brand logos.
 Do not point CV YAML at `project-brand-logos/`.
-- The current starter CV YAML is expected to use the files already present in `backend/media/cv-experience-logos/` and the mirrored private seedings folder `cv-experience-logos/`.
+- The current starter CV YAML is expected to use the files already present in `backend/media/cv-experience-logos/` and the mirrored snapshot-root collection `cv-experience-logos/`.
 - `bulletPoints` can use either the object form above or a plain string shorthand.

 ## Project description files